CDTDigital/ADPQ2/README.md

 5. How much capacity is available in your hosting environment?

-    Amazon’s cloud services are scale-able based on capacity.
+    Amazon’s cloud services are scaleable based on capacity.
 This does not apply to the Working Prototype.

 6. How long does it take you to provision a new resource, like an application server?